To speak to a specialist cancer nurse,

 Mon—Thurs 9am—7pm Fri 9am—5pm

-We'll tell you more about support groups: what they do, who participates in them and if they're the right thing for you.
+We'll tell you more about the different types of support provided by support groups affiliated to the Irish Cancer Society: what they do, who participates in them and if they're the right thing for you.

-Find out what support groups are out there, where they are and how to contact them.
+Find out what supports are out there, where they are and how to contact them.

 We'll provide assistance and guidelines if you'd like to start a support group for people affected by cancer